 Rather than immediately flee Sarajevo, Ferdinand decided to continue on to the planned event at city hall.
 Upon finishing that up, he insisted on visiting the wounded officers in the hospital.
 In order to dissuade any other bomb throwers, the motorcade zipped down the Appel Quay at high speeds.
 By mistake, however, the first three cars turned onto a side street right where Princip happened to be standing.
 As the cars attempted to reverse back onto the Appel Quay, Princip whipped out his pistol and fired two shots at the archduke from point-blank range, piercing him in the neck and also striking Sophie’s abdomen.
 “Sophie, Sophie, don’t die—stay alive for our children,” Ferdinand murmured.
 Within minutes, though, both had passed away.
 Princip, a slender, 19-year-old Serbian army reject, later admitted to killing Ferdinand but said he had not meant to hit Sophie.
 Three weeks too young for the death penalty, Princip was given a 20-year sentence, but contracted tuberculosis and died in jail in April 1918, at the age of just 23.

 With tensions already running high among Europe’s powers, the assassination precipitated a rapid descent into World War I. First, Austria-Hungary gained German support for punitive action against Serbia.
 It then sent Serbia an ultimatum, worded in a way that made acceptance unlikely.
 Serbia proposed arbitration to resolve the dispute, but Austria-Hungary instead declared war on July 28, 1914, exactly a month after Ferdinand’s death.
 By the following week, Germany, Russia, France, Belgium, Montenegro and Great Britain had all been drawn into the conflict, and other countries like the United States would enter later.
-Overall, more than 9 million soldiers and nearly that many civilians would die in fighting that lasted until 1918.
+Overall, more than 16 million people—soldiers and civilians—died in fighting that lasted until 1918.